Adaptive Soft Error Protection for Neural Network Processing: Experiment results

-1) \textit{\textbf{Prediction Accuracy: }} Fig.\ref{fig:img4}(a) presents a detailed comparison of the accuracy of the GNN vulnerability predictor under five different datasets and NN models.
-As can be seen from the figure, although its classification performance varies across models and datasets, the predictor generally achieves impressive results.
-Notably, it achieves over 95\% accuracy on multiple tasks, exceeding even higher standards on certain datasets, demonstrating its robust classification capabilities.
+Fig. \ref{fig:img4}(a) compares the accuracy of the GNN vulnerability predictor under five different datasets and neural network models.
+The results show that while classification performance varies across models and datasets, the predictor generally achieves impressive results.
+Notably, it achieves over 95\% accuracy on multiple tasks, and even exceeds higher standards on the YOLO task of the DAC SDC dataset, demonstrating its robust classification capabilities.

-To gain more insight into the classification performance, Fig.\ref{fig:img4}(b) depicts the correct classification probabilities for vulnerable and non-vulnerable labels.
+To gain more insight into the classification performance, Fig. \ref{fig:img4}(b) depicts the correct classification probabilities for vulnerable and non-vulnerable labels.
 As can be seen from the figure, the classification accuracy for vulnerable node tasks is generally higher than that for non-vulnerable node tasks.
 This is mainly because vulnerable node tasks have a more significant impact on the fault tolerance performance of the overall deep learning model.
 Specifically, vulnerable node tasks require stricter fault-tolerant strategies.
-If a vulnerable task is misclassified as a non-vulnerable task, it be subject to a more lenient fault-tolerant strategy, resulting in insufficient protection of the deep learning model and affecting overall performance.
+If a vulnerable task is misclassified as a non-vulnerable task, it will be subject to a more lenient fault-tolerant strategy, resulting in insufficient protection of the deep learning model and affecting overall performance.
 Therefore, the optimization goal of the vulnerability predictor is to maximize the classification accuracy for vulnerable tasks and thus enhance the fault-tolerant performance of the entire system.